Coding Contest FAQs

 - What programming languages can I use?

 - There are no restrictions on what language you can use for the competition.
 There is also no restriction on using a specific Integrated Development Environment (IDE).
-However, there is a subjective set of prizes that will take into account how you express the code.

 - Will there be any food or refreshments served at this contest?